 Here's the thing:

-Cliché as all fuck, but I’ve been writing for a large portion of my life.
+Cliché as I know, I’ve been writing for a large portion of my life.
 With that said, I have rarely shown anyone.

 I have a failsafe, you see.
 I’ll finish writing something and I usually love it.
 I think it’s the best thing I have ever written, most likely will ever write.